Pistols for Breakfast

-Pistols for Breakfast is a 1919 silent short comedy film featuring Harold Lloyd.
-A print of the film survives in the Museum of Modern Art film archive.
+Pistols for Breakfast is a 1919 American silent comedy short film featuring Harold Lloyd.
+A print of the film survives in the Museum of Modern Art film archive in New York City.

 Plot

 A young man (Fay) goes out to eat breakfast with his friend (Harrison).
 As a restaurant "regular" with a pistol threatens to eat everyone's bacon, the two friends flee.